kyleschmitz/javawpg/Class04/java.md

 ```

 * Compiling your application will result in a new file `HelloWorld.class` being created in the same directory.
 This is a bytecode file, which the JVM interprets in order to run your application.
-* Once your application has been built successfully, you can run it using the `java` command, similar to the followingL
+* Once your application has been built successfully, you can run it using the `java` command, similar to the following:

 ```bash
 java HelloWorld
 ```

+* All input and output for your application for now will be done via the command line.

 ## Java & IDE Resources
 * [Writing an application using Eclipse](https://www.youtube.com/watch?v=J9lkAK0L16I)